WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2017-10-31-cannot-started-unless-world-wide-web-publishing-service-running.md

 author: Wolfgang Ofner
 categories: [Miscellaneous]
 tags: [Continous Deployment, IIS, PowerShell]
+description: My PowerShell script threw an error while stopping the WebAppPool.
+In this post I will show you how to solve this Problem.
 ---
 Today I was working on a new Continuous Development task for one of my Projects.
 I was testing if it works and got an error message.
 After Fixing the error I rerun the deployment and got an error in an earlier step where I use a PowerShell script to stop the Default WebAppPool.
 It was strange because the script worked fine before.
 I found out that the problem was that the World Wide Web Publishing Service wasn&#8217;t running.
 In this post, I will tell you how to fix this problem.